mkirwa/CYBOLC/CCTC/Networking/capstone.md

 tcpdump -n -r capstone-bpf.pcap 'tcp[tcpflags] == tcp-syn+tcp-ack and src host 10.0.0.104' | awk '{print $3}' | cut -d. -f1-5 | sort | uniq | wc -l | base64

+The filter:
+tcp[tcpflags] == tcp-syn+tcp-ack: Filters TCP packets where the TCP flags set are SYN and ACK.
+This typically indicates a response to a SYN packet, part of the TCP three-way handshake.

+src host 10.0.0.104: Further filters these packets to those originating from the source IP address 10.0.0.104.

+awk '{print $3}'
+This extracts and prints the third field from each line of the tcpdump output.
+In tcpdump output, this usually corresponds to the source IP address and port (e.g., 10.0.0.104.443).

+cut -d. -f1-5
+Splits the line by the delimiter . and selects the first 5 fields.
+This effectively retains the entire IP address and port (since an IP address has 4 fields, and the port is the 5th field).

+sort | uniq
+Sorts the lines and then passes them to uniq, which removes any duplicate lines

 ### Networking - 7 - Capstone v2 03 ###